pwong-it/Project-2_Full-Stack-Application/README.md

 ## :sunglasses: Lessons learnt
 1. Have to ensure the date style for Postgresql is set correctly.
 2. Do most of the CSS work BEFORE creating login sessions.
 Entering login details for CSS changes is a nightmare!
+OR temporary remove the loggin in code until the end.
 3. Be mindful of not having a signup page on the landing page.
 If database gets wiped out for whatever reason, you will need to recreate a sign up button on the landing page, as the app is private.
 4. Testing the code on the HTML pages.
 Have a visual on what each part of the code is doing.
 5. Test, retest, and test some more.

 ## :white_check_mark: Future features
 - The "all entries" page to be populated with all entries.
 Images and only the location, date, and instructor name to be displayed.
 This allows more entries to fit on page.
 Users can then click into it to have a full page view of each entry.